This article is part of

 - Adapt your support practices to the needs of teachers

 At the Centre de services scolaire de la Pointe-de-l’Île, in the Montréal region, the leadership of the information technology (IT) services team was instrumental in enabling a very large number of teachers to explore the online self-study offer, in particular those of CADRE21 and of RÉCIT.
 By facilitating these exploration sessions with school teams, while modeling a commitment to their training, the IT services team was able to educate teachers about the possibilities of continuing education via digital technology.
 This strategy has helped to increase the sense of professional effectiveness.

 Topic according to a need, facilitated locally, with staff mobilization

-- Accomplished in an educational half-day
+- Plan it during an educational half-day

-- Facilitated using a flipped classroom approach
+- Facilitate using a flipped classroom approach

 - Push the group to analyze practices